 Stock investment is gaining traction lately, especially since it generally promises a higher rate of return with dividends, a portion of the company’s profits shared with shareholders.
 By investing in companies that pay out dividends, you can enjoy a regular source of income and potential long-term growth.
 If you’re new to investing, try finding dividend-paying blue-chip stocks, such as Maybank and Tenaga Nasional.

-REITs allow you to accrue wealth from real estate investment without purchasing a building, making them ideal for fledgling investors.
+REITs allow you to accrue wealth from real estate investments without purchasing a building, making them ideal for fledgling investors.
 Here, you can buy a pool of shares from commercial and residential buildings.

 Did you know that running a small business is also a form of investment?
+The main question you should ask yourself is ‘What should I invest in?’.
 Aside from enjoying personal fulfilment from doing what you’re passionate about, you can reap potential high returns from the profits.

 Aside from starting a business, you can support local entrepreneurs by investing in their companies.
 Should you wish to try this strategy, consider investing in e-commerce or the F&B business because people always need them to survive.